Erik98-D/Broteins-_2/README.md

 Welcome to the Protein Chain Analyzing Software.

 Table of Contents
+1. System Requirements
-1. Installation Process
+2. Installation Process
-2. Using the Program
+3. Using the Program
-3. Viewing the Docx File
+4. Viewing the Docx File

+## 1. System Requirements
+   - Windows Computer
+   - Windows 10 or above
+   - Keyboard
+   - Monitor
+   - Mouse

-## 1. To install the Program
+## 2. To install the Program
    - You will want to first download the zip file provided.
    - Next you will see an executable file.
    - It is recommended you create a new folder on your device and copy and paste the .exe file into is, as your saved docx files will be